Western Lake Erie Regional Conservation Authority

 • education and partnership programs.

 Staff will continue to work collaboratively with our municipal partners through the transition period and beyond, and will reach out to the upper tier municipalities, which may have little experience with or understanding of CAs.
-The General Managers of the Western Lake Erie Regional CA authorities — Essex Region, Lower Thames Valley, St. Clair Region, and Upper Thames River — are meeting regularly, and discussions among staff at the CAs are starting.
+The General Managers of the Western Lake Erie Regional CA authorities — Essex Region, Lower Thames Valley, St. Clair Region, and Upper Thames River — are meeting regularly, and program groups are being formed to assist in the transition and the 2027 budget process for each CA.

 Share This Story, Choose Your Platform!